MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Microsoft.PowerShell.Utility.md

 # Microsoft.PowerShell.Utility Module
 ## Description
-This section contains the help topics for the cmdlets that are installed with Windows PowerShell® Utility module, Microsoft.PowerShell.Utility.
+This section contains the help topics for the cmdlets that are installed with Windows PowerShellÂ® Utility module, Microsoft.PowerShell.Utility.
 The Utility module contains cmdlets that manage the basic features of Windows PowerShell.

 ## Microsoft.PowerShell.Utility Cmdlets
 ### [Add-Member](Add-Member.md)